 El Dorado County’s first local distillery showcases locally produced farm fruit, grains, and wine for its vodka, whiskey, brandy, and bourbon.
 Dry Diggings works with local farmers, vintners, and breweries to craft spirits that represent the unique flavor of the area.
 The tasting room captures the gold rush era, and it’s worth visiting for a tour and a taste.
 The vodka won best in its class, but purists will love the bourbon.

 Mimosa lovers, be warned.
 These aren’t your mother’s mimosas.
 Literally—that’s their name!
 Not Your Mama’s Mosas come in three varieties with different juices layered into a beautiful and delicious drink.
 Choose from Wild Berry, Tropical, or Sunrise.
 Or, make it a long brunch and enjoy all three (responsibly, naturally).

 Cocktail aficionados will be impressed by this place.
 The Bistro makes all its own mixes.
 Our favorite is the Collins mix (it’s that good!).
 The staff is super knowledgeable about cocktails – they are true mixologists.
 Whether you want a B&B or a Vesper, you’ll get it made correctly here.

 Come summer, the Beacon’s patio pairs well with their signature fruity rum drink.
-But let’s face it: the views of Lake Tahoe are a fantastic complement this must-try cocktail all year-round!
+But let’s face it: the views of Lake Tahoe are a fantastic complement to this must-try cocktail all year round!

 It’s worth ordering a Royal Basil Martini here just to watch the slightly naughty preparation.
 They make it with fresh basil which they slap to release the flavor.